Thank our Military Whenever you Have the Chance

 If you pay close attention, you might be able to pick our military out of a crowd by the way they hold their spouse's hand and keep their children close.
 After a long separation, just being able to have your loved ones within reach is something you don't take for granted.

 You might recognize these men and women by the way they carry themselves.
 There is a pride in serving your country that can't be hidden by civilian clothes.
 The uniform comes off, but not the honor.

 If you find yourself behind one of these patriots in line for the movies, or at the next table in the cafe, of filling the family car at the gas station, stop and say "Thank You."
-They can't hear it enough, but more importantly, after ten years of war and the demands we have made of only two percent of our population and their families, we can not say it often enough.
+They can't hear it enough, but more importantly, after 15+ years of war and the demands we have made of only one percent of our population and their families, we can not say it often enough.

 After a decade

-After more than a decade of deployments in two theaters of operation, troops coming home from war might be considered old news.
+After more than a decade and a half of deployments in two theaters of operation, troops coming home from war might be considered old news.
 Perish the thought!
 Troops coming home should be front page news (above the fold!) whenever it happens.
 These are the folks who have put themselves in harm's way for people they do not even know and will probably never meet.
 And many of them didn't make it back.
 Many of them made it back, but will never be the same - neither will their loved ones.

 For most of us, these wars have been items on the evening news or the occasional article in the newspaper.
 Maybe your civic group sent Christmas packages for a year or two.
 Maybe your church has held a tribute service around the Fourth of July during these years of war.
-Maybe you have sent e-mail cards to wounded soldiers or baked cookies for a deployment ceremony at the military base near where you live.
+Maybe you have sent e-mail cards to wounded soldiers or baked cookies for a deployment ceremony at the post or base near where you live.
 But these folks you are going to see in the airport and at the movies - actually went and served.
 We can not say "Thank You" enough.